-5.1.2 Metals
+6.3.
+Metals

-When an automatic sampler is used for collecting samples for metals analyses, the entire sample collection system should be rinsed with organic-free water and an equipment blank should be collected.
-Approximately one-half gallon of rinse water should be pumped through the sample tubing into the composite container and discarded.
-Nitric acid must be added to the metals blank container for proper preservation.
-The sampler may then be positioned in the appropriate location and the sampler program initiated.
+- 6.3.1.
+When an automatic sampler is used for collecting samples for metals analyses, the entire sample collection system is rinsed with organic-free water and an equipment rinse blank is collected.
+The equipment rinse blank is taken to ensure that metals contamination is not occurring from the sampling equipment, and to check the effectiveness of the decontamination procedures.
+To collect an equipment rinse blank approximately one-half gallon of rinse water should be pumped through the sample tubing into the composite container and discarded.
+After the purge, another one-half gallon of rinse water is pumped through the sample tubing, into the composite container, and collected as an equipment rinse blank.
+Once the equipment rinse blank sample is collected, it must be properly preserved with Nitric acid.
+The automatic sampler may then be positioned in the appropriate location and the sampler program initiated. - 6.3.2.
 If the automatic sampler tubing is attached to a metal conduit pipe, the intake tubing should be carefully installed upstream and away from the conduit to prevent metals contamination.
 This can be accomplished by clamping the tubing upstream of the conduit using laboratory clamps and wrapping the submerged portion of conduit pipe with a protective barrier (e.g., duct tape).

-5.1.3 Extractable Organic Compounds, Pesticides and PCBs
+6.4.
+Extractable Organic Compounds, Pesticides and PCBs

-When an automatic sampler is used for collecting samples for the analyses of extractable organic compounds, pesticides and/or PCBs, the installation procedures include cutting the proper length of new Teflon® tubing, rinsing of the entire sampler collection system with organic-free water and collection of appropriate equipment blanks for organic compounds analysis.
+6.4.1.
+When an automatic sampler is used for collecting samples for the analyses of extractable organic compounds, pesticides and/or PCBs, the installation procedures include cutting the proper length of new Teflon tubing, rinsing of the entire sampler collection system with organic-free water and collection of appropriate equipment blanks for organic compounds analysis.
 For the organic-free water rinse, approximately one-half gallons is initially pumped into the composite sample container and discarded.
 An additional one and one-half gallons (approximate) are then pumped into the composite sample container for distribution into the appropriate blank container.
 Finally, the collection tubing should be positioned in the wastewater stream and the sampler programmed and initiated.

-5.2 Automatic Sampler Security
+6.5.
+Automatic Sampler Security

+6.5.1.
 Field investigators should take whatever steps are necessary to prevent tampering with EPA equipment.
 A lock or custody seal may be placed on the sampler to detect tampering.
 However, this does not prevent tampering with the sample collection tubing.
 If necessary, seals may be placed on the sampling pole and tubing line to further reduce tampering possibilities.

-5.3 Automatic Sampler Maintenance, Calibration and Quality Control
+6.6.
+Automatic Sampler Maintenance, Calibration and Quality Control